NathanLawrence/kbia-mizzou/components/markdown/hiring-president.md

 "The curators and president Wolfe both told me I was to be an agent of change."

 Loftin moved swiftly as chancellor.
 He held the position for not even two years, but in that time he rocked the Columbia campus boat.
-Under Loftin, 110 faculty and 13 administrators accepted early retirement, reportedly saving the university millions.
+Under Loftin, 110 faculty and 13 administrators accepted early retirement, reportedly saving the university millions of dollars.

-"To be able to get about 10% of our senior tenured faculty to retire in one year, that's an extraordinary thing," he said.
+"To be able to get about 10 percent of our senior tenured faculty to retire in one year, that's an extraordinary thing," he said.
 "To free up the resources required to renew our faculty in a very short period of time. that's a very rare thing for a campus to be able to do so, I’m very proud this university was able to do that."

 But last year, when student aid and benefits ended up on the chopping block, things got sloppy.
 The University announced it would cut Graduate student tuition waivers in half, then reversed the decision.
 Another snafu?
 Health insurance subsidies for graduate students were dropped with only a one day heads up -- a decision Loftin himself eventually reversed.
 The damage was done, though.
 Large student demonstrations popped up on campus in response to these missteps, with many faculty backing them.